 Carer personal budgets

-The funding must be used to support you and meet the needs identified in your carers assessment.
-Examples of things carer personal budgets have been used for include:
+Carer personal budgets must be used to meet the needs identified in your carers assessment.
+Examples of how carer personal budgets have been used include:

 - funding towards the cost of a holiday or day out

 - transport for a break away or visiting family

 - funding for a hobby, for example, fishing, golf, cooking, exercise equipment

 - college courses or training

 - equipment to help in your caring role, for example, washing machine, dishwasher

 - funding to support a return to work

 How are Carer Personal Budgets calculated in Derbyshire?

 Since April 2017, there has been a banded approach to calculating the value of a carer personal budget, in order to make the amounts fairer, transparent, and benefit those carers with the greatest need.
 The carer eligibility criteria is used to determine the extent that your caring role is impacting on you and the worker conducting your assessment will discuss this with you.